fordcars/Blockputer/README.md

 # Blockputer
 8-bit Minecraft computer built using redstone.
 Also see [assembler](https://github.com/fordcars/BlockputerASM) and [virtual machine](https://github.com/fordcars/BlockputerVM) for easier program development.

 **Note:** This project was purely for fun and to learn more about CPU architectures.
-Even though it is fully functionally, it is so excessively slow that it has no real-world use.
+Even though it is fully functional, it is so excessively slow that it has no real-world use.
 However, since it does not use any fancy Minecraft features, and is built solely using redstone, torches and repeaters, it is *relatively* easy to understand and could be a good reference for understanding how a basic 8-bit computer functions.

 ![Screenshot](https://github.com/fordcars/Blockputer/blob/main/misc/overview.png?raw=true)

 ## Features
 * Built only using redstone (no moving parts or command blocks)
 * Harvard architecture with accumulator design
-* 16 instruction ISA, including 8 ALU operations
+* 16-instruction ISA, including 8 ALU operations
 * Conditional jumping
 * 9 general purpose registers
 * 256-byte ROM